-

-Yashi Xiang Dan Cong: Amazing Tea with an Unusual Name
+Yashi Xiang Dan Cong: An Amazing Tea with an Unusual Name

 Yashi Xiang Dan Cong (Chinese: 鸭屎香单丛, pinyin: Yā shǐ xiāng dān cóng) is one of the most famous and mysterious varieties of Guangdong oolong.
-Google translate translates its name as "Duck shit fragrant", which, in general, is not far from the true translation "Duck droppings aroma", which, undoubtedly, causes a lot of surprise for those who try it for the first time.
-But do not judge the tea by its name!
+Google Translate translates its name as "Duck Shit Fragrant," which is not far from the true translation, "Duck Dung Aroma," which undoubtedly causes quite a bit of surprise among those trying it for the first time.
+But don't judge a tea by its name!

 History and origin

-The exact origin of the name of this tea is shrouded in mystery.
-According to legend, the Chinese peasant who first discovered this tea variety was so delighted with its aroma and taste that, wanting to protect his unique tea bushes from thieves and competitors, he gave it such an unattractive name.
-According to another version, the aroma of fresh Yashi Xiang tea really does resemble the smell of wet earth after rain.
-One way or another, like any legendary Chinese tea, Yashi Xiang has several legends about its origin, which already distinguishes it from many other varieties of Chinese oolongs.
-Undoubtedly, it is a tea that is definitely worth trying.
+The exact origin of this tea's name is shrouded in mystery.
+According to legend, the Chinese farmer who first discovered this tea variety was so delighted with its aroma and flavor that, wanting to protect his unique tea bushes from thieves and competitors, he gave it this unattractive name.
+Another version claims that the aroma of fresh Yashi Xiang tea truly resembles the scent of damp earth after rain.
+In any case, like any legendary Chinese tea, Yashi Xiang has several legends about its origin, which distinguishes it from many other Chinese oolong varieties.
+It is undoubtedly a tea that is definitely worth trying.

 Taste and aroma